CopernicaMarketingSoftware/Documentation/Mailerq/4.3/smarthost.md

 It is possible to configure both the smtp-sink option and the smarthost at the very same time.
-If you do this, MailerQ will keep a single queue of messages to the smarthost (and thus not seperate queues for hotmail, gmail, yahoo, et cetera) - but when the TCP connection is set up, it does not connect to this smarthost, but to the sink address instead.
+If you do this, MailerQ will keep a single queue of messages to the smarthost (and thus not separate queues for hotmail, gmail, yahoo, et cetera) - but when the TCP connection is set up, it does not connect to this smarthost, but to the sink address instead.